alelouis/alelouis.github.io.old/_posts/2021-07-10-having-fun-with-covariance-matrices.md

 First, a matrix that have orthogonal eigen vectors has to be some form of scaling, where each direction is scaled by the corresponding eigen value.
 The actual directions of this stretching are probably not along our old friends $$\hat{\imath}$$ and $$\hat{\jmath}$$ so $$\operatorname{K}_\mathbf{XX}$$ is an homothety in another base.
 In order to find that base we can search the eigen vectors of $$\operatorname{K}_\mathbf{XX}$$.

-It turns out that for covariance matrices, the eigen vectors are also the direction in which the data demonstrates the largest variances.
+It turns out that for covariance matrices, the eigen vectors are also the directions in which the data demonstrates the largest variances.
 We can verify this claim by looking at a covariance matrix with uncorrelated variables:

 $$ \operatorname{K}_\mathbf{XX} = \begin{bmatrix}
 \operatorname{cov}(X_0, X_0) & \operatorname{cov}(X_1, X_0) \\